inside: how to create a classical education homeschool schedule

 Write Down What Everyone Needs to Do

-Just make a few notes about what you want to do and what your children need to do each day.
+First take a few notes about what you want to do and what your children need to do each day.
 Generally I find that I have 27 hours of tasks to complete each day.
 There’s no way I’m going to get everything done, so I have to cut.

 The kids generally have a few hours of work but plenty of free time.
 Indeed you might say too much free time!